kristenjacobs/container-networking/slides/Notes.md

          * Cgroups: What a process can do.
          * Apparmour/secconf/capabilities: What a process has access to.
     * What is a network namespace:
         * It's own network stack containing:
             * It's own interfaces.
             * It's own routing + route tables.
             * It's own IPtables rules.
 * Describe veth pair: Ethernet cable with NIC on each end.
-* Describe the relevant routing.
+* Describe the relevant routing from/to the network namespace.

 ## Step 1: Routing Rules (slide)

-* 4 types.
+* 4 types of routing table entries:
-* Precedence within each type.
+    1. Directly connected networks (send to given interface)
+    2. Static routing rules (send to given interface via given router)
+    3. Dynamic routing rules (send to given interface via given router)
+    4. Default gateway.
+* Within each type, if overlapping, give precedence to the most specific CIDR range.

 ## Step 1: Demo

 * Explain that we are running in a single node vagrant setup.
-* Show the *env.sh*.
+* Talk through the *env.sh*.
-* Talk through the setup.sh.
+* Talk through the *setup.sh*.
     * Talk about IP tool.
     * Describe each setup line.
-* Run the setup script.
+* Run the *setup.sh* script.
 * Show the interfaces/routes on the node.
 * Show the interfaces/routes in the network namespace.
 * Ping network namespace from node.
 * Ping node from network namespace.
-* What is actually responding to the pings in these cases: The network stack in the kernel
+* What is actually responding to the pings in these cases?
+The network stack in the kernel.
 * Show how we can run a real process in the network namespace (the python file server), and show curling this from the node.
-* Explain that we can have multiple processes running inside a network namespace (i.e. in Kubernetes this corresponds to a pod).
+* Explain that we can have multiple processes running inside a network namespace (e.g. in Kubernetes this corresponds to a pod).
 * Start a 2nd python file server and curl this from the node.
-* Show + run the test script.
+* Show + run *test.sh*.

 ## Step 2: Diagram